 7. When the time is up, turn off the heat.
 Stir in the balsamic vinegar and a little bit of sugar, more salt and pepper, and perhaps more chili flakes.
 Adjust these elements to your taste, and remember not to be shy with the salt – this is a huge pot of sauce!

-Expert tips for making my Vegan Bolognese recipe!
+Expert Tips for Making this Vegan Bolognese Recipe

-- SEASONING IT: Make sure to season the sauce every step of the way.
-This helps to develop the sauce’s flavor as your move through the different steps in the recipe.
-Every time you add in something new to the pot, add a little salt, pepper, and maybe chili flakes if you like a little heat!
+- SEASONING IT: Make sure to season and balance the sauce every step of the way.
+This helps to deepen the flavor as you go.
+Every time you add something new to the pot, add a little salt, pepper, and maybe chili flakes if you like a little heat!

 - FREEZING IT: You can keep this sauce in the freezer for up to three months.
 But it’s so delicious, I doubt you can keep away from it for that long!